albert-tomanek/libaero/README.md

 ![](screenshot.png)

 Along with its newly integrated scene graph and hardware accelleration, Gtk4 is actually quite a powerful toolkit and I think it's put to waste on the flat UI themes that are prevalent today.
-This library tries to re-create the Windows Aero UI style and provides an environment to play around with the various exciting UI concepts that were around at the time.
+This library tries to be a 1-to-1 re-creation the Windows Aero UI style and provides an environment to play around with the various exciting UI concepts that were around at the time.

 ### Prototyping
 ...goes on in [this Figma document](https://www.figma.com/file/5WXM0xTlbQpyPGAOIj2LNF/Longhorn-Mockups?node-id=1201%3A171&t=ITjE0K9TWASt15T5-1).
 Figma can export CSS which can then be almost flawlessly applied to Gtk widgets.